juliuskrah/spring-profiles/README.md

 # Spring Profiles Project

 ## Quick Start
-This section contains the pre-requisite to run the application, how to run the application and how to access some of the application features.
+This section contains the pre-requisite to run the application, how to run the application and how to use some of the application features.

 ### Pre-requisite
 Not much is involved to run this application.
 You only need two items:

 * [Maven][] 3.3+
 * [Git][]